peerigon/parse-domain/README.md

 console.log(topLevelDomains); // ["co", "uk"]
 ```

-This package has been designed for modern Node and browser environments.
-It assumes an ES2015 environment with `Symbol()` and the global [`URL` constructor](https://developer.mozilla.org/en-US/docs/Web/API/URL) available.
+This package has been designed for modern Node and browser environments, supporting both CommonJS and ECMAScript modules.
+It assumes an ES2015 environment with [`Symbol()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) and [`URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL) globally available.
 You need to transpile it down to ES5 (e.g. by using [Babel](https://babeljs.io/)) if you need to support older environments.

 The list of top-level domains is stored in a [trie](https://en.wikipedia.org/wiki/Trie) data structure and serialization format to ensure the fastest lookup and the smallest possible library size.
-The library is roughly 30KB minified and gzipped.
+The library is roughly 30KB minified and gzipped and is side-effect free (this is important for proper [tree-shaking](https://webpack.js.org/guides/tree-shaking/)).

 <br />